Summary:

 Buying tools does not make someone an expert.
 Knowing how to use them correctly does.

-Champion inspectors use advanced inspection technology, including:
+Look for inspectors who use advanced inspection technology, including:

-• Infrared thermal imaging
+- Infrared thermal imaging

-• Moisture meters
+- Moisture meters

-• Sewer scope cameras
+- Sewer scope cameras

-• Drones for roof inspections
+- Drones for roof inspections

 These tools help uncover hidden defects.
 They also help confirm visible concerns.
 When used properly, technology improves accuracy.
 As a result, buyers gain confidence.
 They also avoid expensive surprises later.